persalys/persalys/python/doc/user_manual/graphical_interface/field_analysis/user_manual_field_analysis.rst

     - The **Plot matrix** tab: histograms of the distribution of each variable (diagonal) and scatter plots between each couple of input variables (off-diagonal).

-      - The **Graphic settings** window (below the study tree) allows to:
-          - Select the variables to display and the columns order
-          - Export the figure
+      - Use the :ref:`Graph settings <firstgraphsettings>` window to set up graphical parameters.

-      - Interactions:
+      - Graph interactivity:
           - Right-click to select points
           - Left-click to translate the graph
-          - Mouse wheel up/down to zoom/zoom out
+          - Mouse wheel up/down to zoom in/zoom out

       .. image:: /user_manual/graphical_interface/field_analysis/MC_window_plotMatrix_input.png
           :align: center

-- The **Decomposition** tab shows for the selected output (left column), the result of the Karhunen-Loeve decomposition:
+- The **Decomposition** tab shows the result of the Karhunen-Loeve decomposition, for the selected output (left column):

     - the **Modes** tab shows the modes of the Karhunen Loeve decomposition.

-        - The **Graphic settings** window (below the study tree) allows to:
-            - Export the figure
-            - Select the trajectories to display
+        - Use the :ref:`Graph settings <secondgraphsettings>` window to set up graphical parameters and select the trajectories to display
-            - Set up parameters:
-               - Graph title (expected: string)
+        - Graph interactivity:
-               - Specific parameters for the axes (**X-axis** and **Y-axis** tab): title (expected: string), minimum/maximum bounds (expected: floating point), log scale (check button only available if axis values are positive)
-            - Plot style: marker size and style (cross, circle, diamond, square, plus)

-        - Interactions:
             - Right-click to select the points of trajectories
             - Left-click to translate the graph
-            - Mouse wheel up/down to zoom/zoom out
+            - Mouse wheel up/down to zoom in/zoom out

     .. image:: /user_manual/graphical_interface/field_analysis/MC_window_modes.png
         :align: center

     - The **Eigenvalues** tab presents the eigenvalues of the modes and a plot of the cumulative eigenvalue sum.

-        - The **Graphic settings** window (below the study tree) allows to:
-            - Export the figure
-            - Select the trajectories to display
+        - Use the :ref:`Graph settings <secondgraphsettings>` window to set up graphical parameters and select the trajectories to display
-            - Set up parameters:
-               - Graph title (expected: string)
+        - Graph interactivity:
-               - Specific parameters for the axes (**X-axis** and **Y-axis** tab): title (expected: string), minimum/maximum bounds (expected: floating point), log scale (check button only available if axis values are positive)
-            - Plot style: color, marker size and style (cross, circle, diamond, square, plus)

-        - Interactions:
             - Left-click to translate the graph
-            - Mouse wheel up/down to zoom/zoom out
+            - Mouse wheel up/down to zoom in/zoom out

         .. image:: /user_manual/graphical_interface/field_analysis/MC_window_eigenvalues.png
             :align: center